PART II: INTERSTATE TRANSPORTATION

 IV.
 DOJ Directive

-Nevertheless, some states and/or their law enforcement officers ignored this provision or misunderstood its application; this included local police officers working at J.F.K.
-International Airport who threatened through-passing passengers with arrests because of checked firearms moving between two lawful places by commercial passenger flight, with at least one firearm being confiscated.
+Nevertheless, some states and/or their LEOs ignored this provision or misunderstood its application.
+This included local police officers working at J.F.K.
+International Airport who threatened through-passing passengers with arrest because of checked firearms moving between two (2) lawful places by commercial passenger flight, with at least one (1) firearm being confiscated.

-At the behest of Representative Don Young by letter of June 18, 2003, who was outraged at this situation, the United States Department of Justice investigated and agreed the local police were in violation of the Gun Control Act; The local police were advised of the laws they were violating.
+At the behest of Representative Don Young, by letter of June 18, 2003, who was outraged at this situation, the DOJ investigated and agreed the local police were in violation of the Gun Control Act.
+The local police were advised of the laws they were violating.

-Any given state law affording reciprocal carry is fostered by the federal right to interstate transportation.
+The federal right to interstate transportation fosters any given state law affording reciprocal carry.
 However, they are not one and the same right.
 The right to interstate transportation requires certain packaging and disclosures that the firearms are being transported, always being unloaded and not readily accessible to You.
-Reciprocity addresses carrying a handgun in a loaded condition.
+Reciprocity addresses only carrying a handgun in a loaded condition.